dictation-toolbox/Caster/docs/readthedocs/Caster_Settings/settings.md

 - Edited through a GUI.
 Say `launch caster settings`.
 Once done, say `complete` to save the file

 - The settings file can be summoned manually by saying `bring me caster settings file` to your default editor for `.toml` files

   The following is an `example.toml` settings file with comments explaining the various settings.
 Some of the settings fields have been truncated for brevity as noted in the comments.

-## Settings

-Explanation of `settings.toml`.
-Caster settings can be edited in the following ways:

-- Edited through a GUI.
-Say `launch caster settings`.
-Once done, say `complete` to save the file

-- The settings file can be summoned manually by saying `bring me caster settings file` to your default editor for `.toml` files

-  The following is an `example.toml` settings file with comments explaining the various settings.
-Some of the settings fields have been truncated for brevity as noted in the comments.